tariq786/datafying_bitcoin/README.md

  3. Remote Streaming via API mode where relevant data is retrieved by HTTP get request

 ## Presentation ##
 This is the presentation.
-It is worth to go through this first to get an idea about the scope of the work and the tool used. http://bit.ly/slideshare_tariq
+It is worth going through this first to get an idea about the scope of the work and the tools used. http://bit.ly/slideshare_tariq

 ### Cleanup ###